Albertobuenodaw/parkingManager2/README.md

 + look for cars that got into the parking lot at a certain date.

++ look for all the cars of a user.

 7.-Create an API with three endpoints:

 + a)